Rupa M. Marak

 Rupa M. Marak (born 1987) is an Indian politician from Meghalaya.
 He is a member of the Meghalaya Legislative Assembly representing the All India Trinamool Congress.
-He won the 2023 Meghalaya Legislative Assembly election from Dadenggre Assembly constituency, which is reserved for Scheduled Tribe community, in West Garo Hills district.
+He was first elected in the 2023 Meghalaya Legislative Assembly election from the Dadenggre Assembly constituency, which is reserved for Scheduled Tribe community, in West Garo Hills district.

 Early life and education

 Marak is from Bolchugre village, Dadenggre post, West Garo Hills district, Meghalaya.
 He is the son of Durga Singh.
-He completed his BA in 2012 at Tura Government College, Tura, which is affiliated with North Eastern Hills University.
+He completed his B.A. in 2012 at Tura Government College, Tura, which is affiliated with North Eastern Hills University.

 Career

-Marak won from Dadenggre Assembly constituency representing the All India Trinamool Congress in the 2023 Meghalaya Legislative Assembly election.
-He polled 15,702 votes and defeated his nearest rival, James Sangma of National People's Party, by a margin of 18 votes.
+Marak won the Dadenggre Assembly constituency representing the All India Trinamool Congress in the 2023 Meghalaya Legislative Assembly election.
+He polled 15,702 votes and defeated his nearest rival, James Sangma of the National People's Party, by a margin of 18 votes.